Nancy-Gay Rotstein: Literary work

 Published in 1975, Through the Eyes of a Woman garnered attention throughout Canada and officially launched her writing career.
 The poems in the volume, presented in two sections – "Focusing Outward: Woman and Society"; and "Focusing Inward: Woman and Family" – express a woman's view of the quality of modern life in Canada.
-The collection went into three printings, its sales considered remarkable for a book of poetry.Stephen Gauer, "Rotstein's poetry aims for economy of language", The Ottawa Journal, November 19, 1979Taking Off, containing her poetic reflections on travel, followed in 1979.
+The collection went into three printings, its sales considered remarkable for a book of poetry.

+Taking Off, containing her poetic reflections on travel, followed in 1979.
 The poems are divided by topic – "Distant Journey," containing images of her travels abroad; "Human Journey," poems that portray the people of the lands she describes, with an emphasis on common human emotions; and "Homeland Journey," her personal reflections on her own country.

 It was her third volume of poetry, which she titled China: Shockwaves, that brought her to the attention of an international audience.
-Resulting from her travels as one of the early Westerners permitted to enter China after the Cultural Revolution,John Ryan: Bookshelf, "Shockwaves in China", The Glasgow Sunday Post, June 11, 1989Stephen Jones, "Poet vividly captures sights, sounds of China", Detroit Free Press, July 3, 1988 it was published in Canada and the United States, and two years later in the United Kingdom.
+Resulting from her travels as one of the early Westerners permitted to enter China after the Cultural Revolution, it was published in Canada and the United States, and two years later in the United Kingdom.
 "It is a rare collection in that it is one of the few, in poetry or prose, by a Westerner that goes beyond the surface of China," said United Press International, and The Scotsman noted she had "a prescience which now seems extraordinary...
 Rotstein realized as early as 1980 that China was heading for another political revolution."